Public Records & Services in Bow

 Frequently Asked Questions

 To register to vote in Bow, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the Skagit County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
-For local municipal elections in Bow, contact the Skagit County Clerk's office for schedules and ballot information.
+For local county and state elections (Bow is an unincorporated community in Skagit County and does not hold municipal elections), contact the Skagit County Clerk's office for schedules and ballot information.

-Property records for Bow, Washington are maintained by the Skagit County Assessor's Office and the Skagit County County Auditor.
+Property records for Bow, Washington are maintained by the Skagit County Assessor's Office and the Skagit County Auditor.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Skagit County, including parcels in Bow.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Skagit County County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
+The Skagit County Auditor maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Washington counties provide online property record searches through their county websites.
-For in-person requests, visit the Skagit County offices at the county courthouse.
 The Skagit County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bow, Washington residents are available through both county and state offices.
 The Washington State Department of Health, Center for Health Statistics, located in Olympia, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Washington.
 Orders can be placed online, by mail, or in person.
 Locally, the Skagit County Clerk's office issues marriage licenses and maintains marriage records for Skagit County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.